-- On October 30, 2014, Kivalliq and Roughrider Exploration Limited ("Roughrider") announced the addition of seven claims totaling 1,879ha in Saskatchewan and Manitoba to the Genesis property. - On November 12, 2014, Kivalliq announced results from the 2014 exploration program at Angilak, including results from geochemical and geophysical surveys. - On December 1, 2014, Kivalliq and Roughrider announced final results from the 2014 "Phase 1" exploration program at the Genesis property.
-Final data have now been received from 5,984 line kilometres of DIGHEM airborne magnetic, electromagnetic and radiometric surveying, 291 lake sediment samples, 1,347 enzyme leach (EL) soil samples, 62 bio-geochemical samples and 16 rocks samples collected from the property.
+- On October 30, 2014, Kivalliq and Roughrider Exploration Limited ("Roughrider") announced the addition of seven claims totaling 1,879 hectares in Saskatchewan and Manitoba to the Genesis Property. - On November 12, 2014, Kivalliq announced results from the 2014 exploration program at Angilak, including results from geochemical and geophysical surveys. - On December 1, 2014, Kivalliq and Roughrider announced final results from the 2014 "Phase 1" exploration program at the Genesis Property.
+Final data from 5,984 line kilometres of DIGHEM airborne magnetic, electromagnetic and radiometric surveying, 291 lake sediment samples, 1,347 enzyme leach ("EL") soil samples, 62 bio-geochemical samples and 16 rock samples collected from the property have identified six new priority areas. - On February 2, 2015, Kivalliq announced that Roughrider planned to undertake a fully funded winter exploration program at the Jurgen 1 and Jurgen 2 uranium targets located in the western portion of the Genesis Property. - On February 10, 2015, Kivalliq announced it had acquired 100% of the Hatchet Lake Uranium Property ("Hatchet Lake Property") from Rio Tinto Exploration Canada Inc. and Rio Tinto Canada Uranium Corporation ("Rio Tinto") on the following terms: - Kivalliq made a cash payment upon execution of the agreement of \$220,000, subject to all claims being in good standing as of the closing date; - o Rio Tinto transferred a 100% interest in the Hatchet Lake Property to Kivallig; - Kivalliq granted Rio Tinto a 2% net smelter royalty ("NSR") royalty on the Hatchet Lake Property, with Kivalliq holding a buy-down right of 0.5% for \$750,000 (in the event Kivalliq exercises its buy-down right Rio Tinto's remaining royalty will be a 1.5% NSR royalty).